joinSamBalboa/Homemade-App/README.md

 <h4>Day 1</h4>
 This was our planning day.
 Iury came up with the idea of a recipe site quickly, so we started by looking at other recipe sites for inspiration.
 We had a main site we used for referencing (bonappetit.com/search).
 We all planned out what different pages/routes we wanted to have and a general website flow.
 Vez then made some photoshop mockups for the site, which we all added our ideas into.

+We decided to split up the work between the three of us so we could work independently and complete the app in time.
+I was tasked with completing the Individual recipe page, create and edit recipe pages, and profile, create and edit profile pages.

 <div align="center">
 <img alt="opening screen" width="300" height="200" src="./client/src/images/homemade_homePage.png" />